dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 tldr: I successfully updated to Atmosphere from SXOS.
 Turned out that the error is not due to SXOS, but the XCI game file itself!
 But I'm glad I transitioned since SXOS is support is stagnant at firmware 11. **And I might update my sysNAND to latest firmware in the future to support online play for the first time.**

 # TODO:
 This is merely the first draft that I wrote, so I might keep on revising it if there are demands.
 - Put all the tools/payload into this repo so you could easily install and link with my steps. (if there is a request)
 - Include more screenshot

+# Common Traits for the Exploits
+For historical purposes only.

+Regardless on which exploit on which handhelds, the exploit process or outcome do share some similarities, in which they would:
+- Replace/redirect the function of an official app to Homebrew Menu launcher, where you will then launch homebrew
+- A title manager (package installer manager) to extract a game container into a destination (internal eMMC or external microSD card)
+- The initial container format usually dominated or made popular by the first company that release the exploit publicly.
+In 3DS, Gateway was the first commercial company that did the exploit before a9lhax, and their Gateway cards support game container in `.3ds` format.
+With that format, you can simply mount it, then it would replace the official cartridge on the menu.
+You don't have to extract and install those using title manager.
+Similarly, TeamXcecutioner with their SXOS lineup was the first commercial company that promote `xci` format with their SXOS, with mounting capabilities without having to extract/install.
+- The successor container (3ds: CIA / Switch: NSP) would require the use of a title manager (3ds: BigBlueMenu BBB / Switch: Tinfoil, Goldleaf, Awoo) to extract and install those titles.
+No mounting option is possible with this type of container.
+The pros is once installed, you can simply launch it directly from the home menu screen, without having to to to homebrew menu, select a game, go back to home menu, and select the first icon/cartridge.
+This is suitable for titles that you intend to play for long, and not simply testing it.

 # Prelude on Why I update to Atmosphere from SXOS